What are jitter and latency, and why do they matter?

 - After switching ISPs or upgrading your equipment, to evaluate improvements.

-- At various times of day, to see how network load and congestion affect performance.
+- At different times of the day, to see how network load and congestion affect performance.